 From large agricultural crops to local vegetable gardens, pollinators are vital to food sources and the reproduction of native plants.
 In fact, it’s estimated that one out of every three bites of food eaten worldwide is a result of pollinators.
 However, pollinator populations, from bees to butterflies, are in decline because of habitat destruction, chemical pollution, parasites and pathogens.
 It’s urgent that we take action to protect them for the future!

-Through the Pollinator Awareness through Conservation and Education (PACE) initiative, Butterfly Pavilion seeks to increase awareness of the importance of pollinators and promote habitat and species conservation.
-This includes educating community members on how to protect pollinators in their own backyards.
+Pollinator Awareness through Conservation and Education (PACE) is a global initiative led by Butterfly Pavilion to increase awareness of the importance of pollinators and promote habitat and species conservation.
+PACE programs include habitat restoration projects, education programs for adults and children, citizen science opportunities, and more.

 Colorado Butterfly Monitoring Network (CBMN) is a citizen science project that harnesses the power of volunteers to conserve Colorado butterflies.
 Volunteers observe and count butterflies in open spaces and parks multiple times per season, gathering essential data that land managers can use when making conservation decisions.Learn More

 The Urban Prairies Project (UPP) improves the ecological health of urban and suburban open spaces in the City and County of Broomfield, the City of Westminster and beyond, while providing opportunities to engage community volunteers in habitat conservation for pollinators and other wildlife.
 The project is a partnership between Butterfly Pavilion, the City and County of Broomfield, the City of Westminster, Denver Botanic Gardens and the Broomfield Open Space Foundation.Learn More